We’ve just launched brand-new plans – packed with more value than ever. Check them out!

 Notion can help you organize basic tasks and to-do lists and act as a simple client portal.

-Originally built as a note-taking tool, you can actually use Notion’s various components to build a basic internal CRM platform with a client-facing page.
+Originally built as a note-taking tool, Notion’s various components can be used to build a basic internal CRM platform with a client-facing page.

 Create your format, add essential details for each contact (e.g., company and role) and track their progress from prospect to client.